ryan2625/EncoreTix/README.md

 npm start
 ```

-5. Then scan the QR code with your phone camera or a QR scanner to view the app.
+5. Scan the QR code with your phone camera or a QR scanner to view the app.

+   -The app will take a few seconds to build, but the QR code will display in the terminal when ready.

 The backend is hosted externally on Cyclic.sh, so you don't need to set the server up locally.